twamarc/ScheMed/README.md

-Medical Ontology Schema (ScheMed)
+Healthcare Schema Vocabulary  (ScheMed)
 =================================
 Dear colleagues,
-I am pleased to introduce to you this **healthcare community effort** initiated in June 2013, to enable the use of schema.org not only in indexing health records, web, healthcare documents but also as a **pillar source of medical ontology/vocabulary** for formalization of healthcare information, exchange and interoperability and use in HL7 standards, C-CCD/CDA elements based APIs.
-This was already tested within SALUS EU FP7 project- with AGFA Healthcare as a partner, and was successful.
+I am pleased to introduce to you this **healthcare community effort** initiated in June 2013, to build an axtension to schema.org medical entity (named health.schema.org).
+This effort aimed to enable the use of schema.org not only by webmasters but also in indexing health records, healthcare documents and as a pillar open source of medical ontology/vocabulary for formalization of healthcare information.
+This effort was insipired by the experience with SALUS EU FP7 project (info here and here).

-This is the comprehensive medical ontology not intended to define or codify a new controlled medical vocabulary, but to integrate all existing vocabularies and terminology (SNOMED, ICD, LOINC, ATC, RxNorm,etc.) in one clinical model using schema.org as pillar source of opensource medical ontology.
-The proposal have been already submitted to schema.org and waiting for approval.
-The next step will be drafting a set of clinical model using  schema.org as a third-party pillar source of medical ontology which will contribute to the interoperability and re-use in healthcare information exchange.
+Within SALUS EU FP7 project- with AGFA Healthcare as a partner, several reusable clinical entities using schema.org as a third-party pillar source of medical ontology and have been tested successfully and used.

+This community effort aim to provide a medical/health vocabulary.
+The intention is not to be complete nor replacing existing clinical information models nor creating a new information model.
+The aim is mainly to provide most usefull and frequently used (so, demand driven) classes and predicates related to medical domain.
+Within this scope all concepts are mapped to the existing terminology (SNOMED, ICD, LOINC, ATC, RxNorm,etc.) as far as it’s feasible.

 Do not miss this momentum!
 Please join this effort today and be part of future healthcare information sharing community!

+You’re all welcome!
+Marc Twagirumukiza

 Marc Twagirumukiza | Agfa HealthCare
 Advanced Clinical Research Applications (ACA) team of Agfa Healthcare: Team of Dirk Colaert, Jos De Roo known in W3C RDF group, myself  and colleagues.